zowe/docs-site/docs/user-guide/k8s-downloading.md

 ## Upgrading

 Upgrade is an automatic process when you apply Kubernetes deployment configuration.
 The configuration files tell Kubernetes to automatically download the latest version of Zowe.
-Here, latest is the keyword for constantly updated version.
+Here, `latest` is the keyword for constantly updated version.
 For example `zowe-docker-release.jfrog.io/ompzowe/gateway-service:latest-ubuntu`.

 **Note**: Automatic upgrades can fail if you have changed the workload configuration files to use a specific Zowe version.
-In that case, you must enter the latest version manually in the configuration file such as `zowe-docker-release.jfrog.io/ompzowe/gateway-service:1.26.0-ubuntu`.
+In that case, you must enter the latest version manually in the configuration file such as `zowe-docker-release.jfrog.io/ompzowe/gateway-service:2.0.0-ubuntu`.

 If your Kubernetes nodes do not have an Internet connection, you can follow the instruction of the previous step to manually pull all images into all your Kubernetes nodes.
 After you have done this, you need to modify all occurrences of `imagePullPolicy: Always` in the sample configurations and replace them with `imagePullPolicy: Never` before applying them.